rep-ai/react-navigation/docs/api/navigators/TabNavigator.md

 - `tabStyle` - style object for the tab
 - `indicatorStyle` - style object for the tab indicator (line at the bottom of the tab)
 - `labelStyle` - style object for the tab label
-- `iconStyle` - style object for the tab icon
 - `style` - style object for the tab bar
-- `allowFontScaling` - whether label font should scale to respect Text Size accessibility settings, default is true

 Example: